systemcarl/weblog/outlines/about-me.md

         in the future.
     - If you have any questions, comments, or suggestions, please feel free to [reach out to me].
+- My entire [portfolio] is available online.
+    - Most projects are described in detail here in my [portfolio].
+    - All the code is available on [my GitHub profile].

 #### <a id='thanks-&-follow'></a>Keep in Touch
 - Follow my work [here] or on [GitHub].